morand-g/geoenrich/docs/source/install.rst

 Assuming you have Python3 and pip installed.
 This is automatic in all recent Linux distributions.
 Otherwise instructions are available here: `Python <https://wiki.python.org/moin/BeginnersGuide/Download>`_ and `pip <https://pip.pypa.io/en/stable/installation/>`_.

-If you want to use Copernicus data, you need to install Copernicus Marine API (`instructions <https://help.marine.copernicus.eu/en/articles/7970514-copernicus-marine-toolbox-installation>`_) and set it up with your Copernicus account (`instructions <https://help.marine.copernicus.eu/en/articles/8185007-copernicus-marine-toolbox-credentials-configuration>`_).

 3. Installation
 ---------------